Wang-Qi-group/lab/docs/members/README.md

   ---

-  Yuanzhao Li is an undergraduate from Southern University of Science and Technology (SUSTech).
+  Yuanzhao Li received the B.Eng. degree in Computer Science and Technology from Southern University of Science and Technology in 2022.

    His research interests include cryptography, trusted execution environment, and blockchain.